paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 #### Prior Provisions
 A prior title IV of Pub.
 L. 90–321, May 29, 1968, 82 Stat.
 164, as amended by Pub.
 L. 91–344, July 20, 1970, 84 Stat.
 440; Pub.
 L. 92–321, June 30, 1972, 86 Stat.
 382, which was set out as a note under [section 1601 of this title](./chapter-041-consumer-credit-protection.md#section-1601), established a bipartisan National Commission on Consumer Finance to study the functioning and structure of the consumer finance industry as well as consumer credit transactions generally.
 The Commission was to submit a final report by Dec.
 31, 1972, and was to cease to exist thereafter.

-#### Effective Date of Subchapter
+#### Effective Date
-Section 413 of title IV of Pub.
-L. 90–321, as added by Pub.
+Pub.
+L. 90–321, title IV, § 413, as added by Pub.
 L. 104–208, div.
 A, title II, § 2451, Sept.
 30, 1996, 110 Stat.
 3009–462, provided that: “This title [enacting this subchapter] shall apply after the end of the 6-month period beginning on the date of the enactment of the Credit Repair Organizations Act [Sept.
 30, 1996], except with respect to contracts entered into by a credit repair organization before the end of such period.”

 #### Short Title
 This subchapter known as the “Credit Repair Organizations Act”, see Short Title note set out under [section 1601 of this title](./chapter-041-consumer-credit-protection.md#section-1601).